Frequently Asked Questions

 Do you take insurance?

 I don't take insurance, but I can provide you with a document called a Superbill (required by insurance) that you can submit to your insurance for out of network reimbursement.

 What are your rates?

 I charge $180 per hour.
 Payment is due at the end of each session.

 How long does treatment last?

-For psychotherapy sessions there is really no straight answer to this question.
+There is really no straight answer to this question.
 It will all depend on the client's symptoms, behaviors, their goals, and most importantly how hard the client is willing to work.